elastic/integrations/packages/cisco_asa/docs/README.md

 This integration is for Cisco ASA network device's logs.
 It includes the following datasets for receiving logs over syslog or read from a file:

-- `asa` dataset: supports Cisco ASA firewall logs.
+- `log` dataset: supports Cisco ASA firewall logs.

 ## Logs

 ### ASA

-The `asa` dataset collects the Cisco firewall logs.
+The `log` dataset collects the Cisco ASA firewall logs.

 An example event for `log` looks as following: